There are two common treatment options for a ruptured brain aneurysm.

 Sometimes it may then be necessary to introduce a shunt system — which consists of a flexible silicone rubber tube (shunt) and a valve — that creates a drainage channel starting in your brain and ending in your abdominal cavity.

 - Rehabilitative therapy.
 Damage to the brain from a subarachnoid hemorrhage may result in the need for physical, speech and occupational therapy to relearn skills.

 Surgical clipping or endovascular coiling can be used to seal off an unruptured brain aneurysm and help prevent a future rupture.
 However, in some unruptured aneurysms, the known risks of the procedures may outweigh the potential benefit.

 A neurologist, in collaboration with a neurosurgeon or interventional neuroradiologist, can help you determine whether the treatment is appropriate for you.

-Factors to consider in making treatment recommendations include:
+Factors that they would consider in making a recommendation include:

 - The size, location and overall appearance of the aneurysm

 - Your age and general health